Dukeakj/verbose-spoon/proposal.md

 Name each interface or class and briefly describe its function or purpose.

-Main.java - Contains implementation of our data structure
+* Main.java - Contains implementation of our data structure

-HashAntiConflict.java - Interface for our data structure.
+* HashAntiConflictADT.java - Interface for our data structure.
 Outlines the constructor and each method required by this class

+* HashAntiConflictTest.java - Test class for HashAntiConflict implementation.
+Unit tests for every constructor and method in Main class

 ## Edit and Submit this file and any figures referenced by this document.